-Note: The full policy can be found on My.Converse

-(https://my.converse.edu/ICS/Offices/Human_Resources/Title_IX.jnz).
-This excerpt serves to provide basic information to Students, Faculty, and Staff.
+Note: The full policy can be found on My.Converse (https://my.converse.edu/ICS/Offices/Human_Resources/Title_IX.jnz).
+This excerpt serves to provide basic information to students, faculty, and staff.
 The full policy should be referenced for further information.

-Important information for individuals who may be victims of sexual assault: If you or someone you know may have been a victim of sexual assault or any other type of sexual misconduct, you are encouraged to seek immediate assistance.
+Important information for individuals who may be victims of sexual assault, dating violence, domestic violence, or stalking: If you or someone you know may have been a victim of sexual assault or any other type of sexual misconduct, you are encouraged to seek immediate assistance.
 Assistance can be obtained 24 hours a day, seven days a week from the Residence Director on call at 864.621.7114 or call Campus Safety at 864.596.9026.